jpRsah/url_shortener/README.md

 Symfony 3.3/PHP 7.0.18/mysql was used in the server side of this application.

-Is created form with two input fields at the main page:
+Form is created with two input fields at the main page:

-1. Field for your url
+1. Field for your url.
-2. Field for shortcode (your or generated)
+2. Field for shortcode (your or generated).

 Verification of data in 3 layers: